How to Calculate Garment SAM (Standard Allowed Minue)?

 This 'SAM' term is widely used by industrial engineers and garment production people in the garment manufacturing industry.
-This article will show you the SAM calculation method for individual sewing operations.
-Keep reading.
+This article will explain the SAM calculation method for individual sewing operations.
+To learn it, keep reading.

 The SAM plays an important role in estimating the cost of making a garment.
 In the past, scientists and apparel technicians did research on how much time to be allowed to perform a job when one follows the standard method of doing the job.